-Welcome to the first addition of Collude's interviews with Brett.
+Welcome to the first addition of Collude's interviews.
 We were lucky enough to have a quick chat with one of our favourite guests we've had down under so far this year with Hernán Cattáneo.

 Hernán stopped in on the Balance presents Sudbeat Tour at the end of January, with dates in Australia's Electric Garden festival on opposing days of his Auckland show.
 Hernán was the first ever South American resident for the global brand Cream and won residencies at Cream in Ibiza and Liverpool and Pacha in Buenos Aires and Ibiza, he then went on to grace the DJ Mag Top 100 poll for almost ten years in a row from 2002-2010.
 He's toured with Paul Oakenfold and is famous for his long sets as seen with Guy J in Canada when they performed a 15 hour set.